 Spit Card Game (Rules and Instructions)

-Spit is a popular card game for two players.
-Adults and kids love its simple rules, high competitiveness, and fast tempo.
+Spit is a popular card game for two players with simple rules, high competitiveness, and a fast tempo.
 Not sure how to play it?
-These Spit card game rules will guide you through the gameplay in a few easy steps.
+These Spit card game rules will guide you.

 This Spit rules guide will cover the following: